6 – SYNDROME – “Because when everything’s BREAKING, nothing is…”

 A recent trend in all of blogging – including our precious theme park world – is websites using the term “BREAKING!” to cover pretty much anything.
 For those of us who like movies, the Hollywood blogs have become inundated with BREAKING! and EXCLUSIVE! headlines only to reveal the casting of a minor character, played by someone you’ve never heard of, in a movie coming out in three years.
 For those of us inside the theme park bubble, we get subjected to BREAKING! reports of a new cupcake being offered in the Magic Kingdom or the EXCLUSIVE! news of merchandise coming out for Flower & Garden (the best part of all the EXCLUSIVE! reports is that every single one of them is just copying the exact pictures and verbiage from the Disney Parks Blog.)

 The reason “Fake News” has run rampant is because so many websites are more interested in getting you to click on their links, rather than making sure what they are telling you is based in any sort of fact.
 The good news is that there are plenty of theme park news options available that avoid the sizzle when giving you the steak.
-Some of my favorites are Tom Bricker, Blog_Mickey, theme park icon Jim Hill, Attractions Magazine, and Scott Gustin.
+Some of my favorites are Tom Bricker, Blog Mickey, theme park blogging icon Jim Hill, and reporter Scott Gustin.

 –# 5 – GASTON – The Shameless Self Promoter